Smoothing 3-manifolds in 5-manifolds: Introduction

 \subsection{Acknowledgements}

 MP thanks the participants of a discussion group on surfaces in 4-manifolds in Le Croisic, June 2022, which brought this problem to his attention, and by extension thanks the organisers of this enjoyable conference.
-We thank Sander Kupers for his interest and suggesting a citation, and we are grateful to Jae Choon Cha for suggesting that we write Section~\ref{section:Jae-choon-suggestions}.
+We thank Sander Kupers for his interest and suggesting a citation, we are grateful to Jae Choon Cha for suggesting that we write Section~\ref{section:Jae-choon-suggestions}, and we thank the anonymous referee for helpful suggestions that led to improvements in the exposition and a simplification of the proof of \cref{lemma:finding:Y-s}.

 MD was supported by EPSRC New Horizons grant EP/V04821X/2.
 MP was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.